 Read this first

 This guide is written for autonomous AI agents operating Puffle on behalf of a human customer.
-Every customer capability the product exposes through the UI is also exposed through HTTP endpoints documented under API Reference.
-If you can describe an outcome, there is an endpoint that produces it.
+Use only the public endpoints documented under API Reference.
+Dashboard-only, admin-only, inbound webhook, and private UI routes are intentionally outside this contract.
 If something appears missing from the docs, it is either intentionally out of scope (admin-only tools, inbound webhook receivers) or a gap to report back to the human — do not guess endpoints.Authentication

-Every API call must include a partner API key as a Bearer token:- Keys are created by the human customer via the Puffle dashboard or via
+Every public API call must include a Puffle API key as a Bearer token:- Keys are created by the human customer in the Puffle dashboard.
+The

 - Never log or echo the key back to the customer.